CauaRamoss/CauaRamoss/README.md

 ## Cauã Ramos na Área! 🤙

-🔭 Studying to be a Web Developer!
+🔭 Studying to be a Developer!

 <div>
   <a href="https://github.com/CauaRamoss">